serge-sedelnikov/ipa_dashboard_tool/README.md

 To start application locally execute

 ```
+npm setup
-npm install
+npm run server
-npm start
+npm run client
 ```

-`npm start` runs both backend and UI under different ports.
+`npm run server` and `npm run client` runs both backend and UI under different ports.
 Test UI application in `http://localhost:3000`.
 Then navigate to `http://localhost:5000`.
 If you have environment variable `PORT` defined, navigate to this port on `localhost` host.

 # Build up for production